Our Theory of Change

 Today, our work to implement innovative solutions continues with our fight to bring a volunteer based on-demand ride service to Berkshire County.
-We're on track to launch by the end of the year!
+We're on track to launch by April 2020!

 The program will consist of volunteer drivers using their own vehicles to get neighbors to and from health-related activities.

 Whether it’s the grocery store or a doctor’s appointment, the program will help residents get where they need to go in order to live a healthy life.

 The local Retired and Senior Volunteer Program will likely manage the program—training drivers, handling dispatch, and providing backup insurance.
 Meanwhile, Berkshire Community Action Council will likely serve as the fiscal agent.

 We're now focusing on working out details and then mounting a publicity campaign to recruit drivers and riders.

 Legislatively, BIO has now joined the Driving Families Forward coalition.
 The group is working to pass in Massachusetts the Work and Family Mobility Act, which would enable all qualified residents to apply for a standard Massachusetts driver’s license, regardless of immigration status.

 Passage would increase road safety and expand opportunities for more of our neighbors, especially those in the immigrant community.

 We deeply thank all the organizations that have come together to plan this important new resource!